hilbug/01-horiseon-code-refactor/README.md

 # Horiseon Home Page Code Refactor
 The Horiseon Home Page was refactored to:
--meet accessibility standards
+- meet accessibility standards
--incorporate HTML semantics
+- incorporate HTML semantics
--simplify the CSS stylesheet
+- simplify the CSS stylesheet
--improve page performance
+- improve page performance

-Horiseon's revised home page can be accessed at the following link: https://hilbug.github.io/01-horiseon-code-refactor/
+Horiseon's revised home page can be accessed here: https://hilbug.github.io/01-horiseon-code-refactor/

-The following image is a preview of the page:
+Here is a preview of the home page:
 ![Screen Shot 2020-06-18 at 11 24 26 PM](https://user-images.githubusercontent.com/65197724/85094974-13a98200-b1be-11ea-8f10-c2d586cb5f0d.png)

 The client's __User Story__ was: